jozu-ai/kitops/pkg/artifact/spec.md

-# Jozu Model Specification v0.1
+# Kit Model Specification v0.1

 A *model package* is an ordered collection AI/ML artifacts and the corresponding execution and training parameters.
 This specification outlines the format of these artifacts and corresponding parameters and describes how to create and use them.